What is Vendor Financing?

 The vendor also enjoys the power to determine whether the transaction will go through or not.
 Since the buyer may be unable to access loans from financial institutions, they depend on the vendor’s goodwill to finance the transaction.
 The high level of control also enables the vendor to obtain a higher sales price.

 Pay debts using business profits

 When a purchaser obtains vendor financing to purchase a business, they are not required to make all the payments at once.
 Instead, they can use the profits earned by the business to make regular payments to service the loan.
-It is more advantageous to the buyer, compared to other types of loans where borrowers are required to repay the debt from personal accounts.
+This can be a major advantage for the buyer.

 Less substantial personal funds needed

-In vendor financing, the borrower is not required to raise substantial personal funds to finance the asset or business purchase.
-The buyer only requires a small percentage of the total cost of the transaction, i.e., 10%-20%, while the rest of the money can be raised later after taking possession of the asset or business.
+In vendor financing, the borrower is not required to use personal funds to finance the asset or business purchase.
+Beyond whatever downpayment is required, the buyer can fund the rest of the loan repayments with business earnings.

 Thank you for reading CFI’s explanation of vendor financing.
 CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following resources will be helpful: